Galleri multi-cancer early detection (MCED) blood test

 A company called GRAIL Bio UK Ltd makes the Galleri blood test.
-It is not available in the UK outside of a clinical trial.

-What does the Galleri blood test look for?
+What the Galleri blood test looks for

 The test looks for abnormal DNA Open a glossary item in the blood.
 The cells in our body release DNA that circulates in the blood.
 There are differences in the DNA of healthy cells and cancerous cells.
 The test aims to pick up these differences.
 Your blood is tested for signals that might mean you have cancer.